-Editor's note: Continuing our annual tradition, we'd like to invite you to join us in reflecting on some significant events from the past "Year in Bamboo," and to offer a glimpse into what the future holds for our customers.
-We get the series underway with the view from Bamboo's Solutions Center, and will wrap up with the perspectives our product managers, with each of them offering considered thoughts on the products they oversee.
+Editor’s note: Continuing our annual tradition, we’d like to invite you to join us in reflecting on some significant events from the past “Year in Review” at Bamboo and to offer a glimpse into what the future holds for our customers.
+We get the series underway with the view from Bamboo’s Solutions Center and will wrap up with the perspectives of our product managers, with each of them offering considered thoughts on the products they oversee.

 What has the transition to SharePoint 2013 been like from a Bamboo product manager’s perspective?

-In a word, "busy."
+In a word, “busy.”
 From a development standpoint, we spent a good portion of 2013 porting our existing products from SharePoint 2010 to SharePoint 2013.
 Given the size of our product portfolio (70+ products), the release schedule has been pretty hectic.
-As a result, we have not been able to add as many new products-or new features in existing products-as I would like to have seen.
-That's not to say we have not had some great new things released (we have), but it simply has not been on the same scale as that of a non-SharePoint upgrade year would have seen.
-That said, there are some great new products waiting in the wings, and now that we're pretty much done with the last of the SharePoint 2013 conversion tasks, 2014 is looking pretty exciting.
+As a result, we have not been able to add as many new products or new features to existing products as I would like to have seen.
+That’s not to say we have not had some great new things released (we have), but it simply has not been on the same scale as that a non-SharePoint upgrade year would have seen.
+That said, there are some great new products waiting in the wings, and now that we’re pretty much done with the last of the SharePoint 2013 conversion tasks, 2014 is looking pretty exciting.

 Were there any surprises in store for you- customer base, marketplace performance, or otherwise- in overseeing the products whose direction you oversaw this year for the first time?